BGRicker/detest/README.md

       spec/jobs/foo_spec.rb:123 expected X got Y
 ```

 Flags such as `--workflow`, `--job`, `--only-step`, and `--skip-step` accept multiple values and support substring or `/regex/` matches.
-When no workflows are provided, Detest automatically loads `.github/workflows/*.yml`/`*.yaml` in lexicographic order.
+When no workflows are provided, Testdrive automatically loads `.github/workflows/*.yml`/`*.yaml` in lexicographic order.
 Execution stops with a non-zero exit code if any step fails, but all remaining steps continue to run so you see the full picture.

 ## Environment Support